xahmol/GeoUTools/README.md

 ## GeoUMount instructions
 ([Back to contents](#contents))

-This application enables to mount disk images on the UII+ filesystem to an UII+ emulated drive in GEOS via a filebrowser.
+This application enables to mount disk images on the UII+ filesystem to an UII+ emulated drive or GEOS RAM drive (if enabled and supported in firmware version) in GEOS via a filebrowser.

 ### Application limitations and considerations
 The application ensures only disk images can be selected to mount that correspond with the drive type of the target drive by filtering the filelist to show only the corresponding image type.